 - Tap on the three dots next to the downloaded video to select an additional action.
-You can “Move it to a locked folder” or Share.
-If you wish to find the video on your device, select “Download location.”
+You can "Move it to a Private Folder" or Share.
+If you wish to find the video on your device, select "Download location."

-Alternatively, you can use a similar app which is called All Video Downloader, which works in similar fashion by allowing you to paste the link to the video or navigate straight to it from within the app.
+Alternatively, you can use a similar app which is called All Video Downloader.
+It works in similar fashion by allowing you to paste the link to the video or navigate straight to it from within the app.

 - Navigate to Savefrom in your Chrome app (or preferred browser).